ColonCheck

-• No history of colonoscopy in the past 5 years.
+- No history of colonoscopy in the past five years.

-The FIT is a quick and easy test that can be done in the comfort and privacy of your own bathroom.
+The FIT is a simple test that can be done in the comfort and privacy of your own bathroom.
+The test doesn't require any preparation or dietary/medication restrictions.

 Why is screening for colorectal cancer important?